unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Selection.md

 ![](../Assets/Selection.gif)

 > [!NOTE]
-> The source-code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/AdvancedPeopleApp).
+> The source code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/AdvancedPeopleApp).

 ### Listening to the selected value

-You can listen and detect selection changes by either creating a feed that projects the selection with the `Select` operator, or by subscribing to the selection feed using the `ForEach` operator.
+You can listen and detect selection changes by either creating a feed that projects the selection with the `Select` operator or by subscribing to the selection feed using the `ForEach` operator.

 #### Using the Select operator